e-candeloro/e-candeloro.github.io/README.md

 # Personal Website

 This is my personal website.
-It's build using only HTML, CSS and JavaScript.
+It's built using only HTML, CSS and JavaScript.
-It is desinged to be responsive and minimal.
+It's desinged to be responsive and minimal.

 [Visit my Website](https://ettorecandeloro.me/)